How to Introduce a New Dog Or Puppy to Your Older Dog

 Introduce them when both the dogs are happy

 Plan the first meet of your old and new pets only when both are happy and calm.
 Once you get the puppy home, take it to your senior dog and let them get familiar with one another.
+Let your dog's names be known to each other, so they can learn to recognise it.
 Both dogs might sniff each other and go around in circles trying to play with each other.
 Even if your old dog ignores the new furry member (and vice versa), they will most likely warm up after spending some time together.
 If possible, try and introduce both dogs outside the house before welcoming the new one to the family.

 Avoid sharing food bowls, water dispensers, and toys between both pets, at least in the initial days.
 Buy an individual set of toys, walking accessories, and food bowls for both pooches and try to give equal attention to both.
 Food and playtime should also coordinate, this will give them ample time to warm up towards each other and develop a friendship.

 Do not put both your fur babies in a small, congested room.
 Give them ample space to roam around and play.
 Small puppies are more likely to be hyperactive, whereas adult dogs might be a little calmer.
 If you put them together in a confined space, your pets might always be at loggerheads.
 Hence, to avoid unnecessary aggression, put them in a room that has ample space for them to play and rest.

 How to get an old dog to like a new dog?